And What Do They Do For Me Anyway?

 Who, or what then, is the card network?

-A top of the line processor or MSP (merchant service provider) will not only demonstrate a broad understanding of the payments industry regulations through extensive experience, but will also strive to build strategic partnerships in order to create a reliable network of options for their clients.
+A top of the line processor or MSP (merchant service provider) will have extensive experience in the payments industry.
+They will be able to demonstrate a broad understanding of payments industry regulations.
+And they will strive to build strategic partnerships in order to create a reliable network of options for their clients.

-Bankcard Brokers boasts a staff of ETA Certified Payments Professionals who hold themselves to the highest level of professionalism and personal integrity together with providing clients with reliable payment solutions with complete transparency.
+Bankcard Brokers is an experienced merchant service provider.
+We’re proud to offer a staff of ETA Certified Payments Professionals.
+ETA Certified advisors hold themselves to the highest level of professionalism and personal integrity while providing clients with reliable payment solutions and complete transparency.